The touchscreen MacBook should still be an unreleased prototype buried deep in Apple’s secret lab

 If Apple really wants to bring touchscreen to a device that supports macOS, I have a few ideas.
 First, the MacBook will need a 360-degree hinge that will boot the operating system when it’s in tablet mode.
 Thus, the interface will change from the traditional macOS interface to that of iPadOS.
 We’re not dual booting here.
 Instead, it will be the same hybrid operating system that quickly changes the interface depending on whether you’re in tablet or laptop mode.

 Another decision is to go the Samsung DeX route with the iPad Pro models.
 For those who are not familiar with DeX, it is a feature that allows Samsung phone users to take advantage of a desktop-like experience by connecting their smartphone to a mouse, keyboard, and external monitor.
-Apple’s high-end iPads are already powered by the M2 Mac chip, so this could be a solution.
+Apple’s high-end iPads are already powered by the M2 Mac chip, so this might be a solution.
 However, the limitations of iPadOS limit what users can do with this power.
 So the aforementioned hybrid OS can be deployed on the iPad Pro and the OS switch will be triggered when the Magic Keyboard is (disconnected).

 Do we even need a touchscreen MacBook?
 Not right.